 Enabled by default.
 Audit (Standard) is turned on by default for all organizations with the appropriate subscription.
 That means records for audited activities will be captured and searchable.
 The only setup that required is to assign the necessary permissions to access the audit log search tool (and the corresponding cmdlet) and make sure that user's are assigned the right license for Microsoft Purview Audit (Premium) features.

 Thousands of searchable audit events.
 You can search for a wide-range of audited activities that occur is most of the Microsoft 365 services in your organization.
 For a list of the activities you can search for, see Audit log activities.
 For a list of the services and features that support audited activities, see Audit log record type.

 Audit search tool in the Microsoft Purview compliance portal.
 Use the Audit log search tool in the compliance portal to search for audit records.
 You can search for specific activities, for activities performed by specific users, and activities that occurred with a date range.
-Here's a screenshot of the Audit search tool in the compliance portal.

 Search-UnifiedAuditLog cmdlet.
 You can also use the Search-UnifiedAuditLog cmdlet in Exchange Online PowerShell (the underlying cmdlet for the search tool) to search for audit events or to use in a script.
 For more information, see:

 Export audit records to a CSV file.
 After running the Audit log search tool in the compliance portal, you can export the audit records returned by the search to a CSV file.
 This lets you use Microsoft Excel sort and filter on different audit record properties.
 You can also use Excel Power Query transform functionality to split each property in the AuditData JSON object into its own column.
 This lets you effectively view and compare similar data for different events.
 For more information, see Export, configure, and view audit log records.